Antoine Lefèvre de la Boderie: Anne of Denmark and the French royal baptism

+Boderie's invitation and the masque marked a period of friendship between England and France.
+Puisieux and the Marquis of Villeroy wrote to Boderie acknowledging the role that court theatre had played in ongoing negotiations for a European peace treaty.
+It was hoped there would be a marriage between French and English royals.

 Scottish silver mine

-Lefèvre de la Boderie wrote several times several times about enthusiasm for a promising silver mine in Scotland (at Hilderston) and the results of assays of ore from this "mine d'Ecosse".
+Boderie wrote several times several times about enthusiasm for a promising silver mine in Scotland (at Hilderston) and the results of assays of ore from this "mine d'Ecosse".
 He commented sourly that even unprofitable silver mines were a public benefit by the creation of employment.

-Boderie returned to France for a time in 1609 and King James gave him a gold basin and ewer, made by the Welsh goldsmith John Williams.
+In September 1609, Boderie returned to France for a time.
+King James gave him a gold basin and ewer, made by the Welsh goldsmith John Williams.
 It is said that Anne of Denmark gave his wife, Jeanne le Prévost, the string of pearls that she was wearing.

 Final years

 He was in London again in January 1610 and awaited the return of King James from Royston.
 In February 1610 he attended a banquet with the Venetian ambassadors.
 King James wore a jewel on his hat with five large diamonds, possibly the Mirror of Great Britain.
 In March, Lefèvre de la Boderie was concerned by the fate of four French vine-dressers aboard ships about to sail for Virginia with the Governor General, Lord De La Warr.
 They had not been told that they had contracted to serve in the New World.

 Lefèvre de la Boderie wrote that when King James heard the news of the assassination of Henry IV of France, he turned whiter than his shirt.

 Antoine Lefèvre de la Boderie died in 1615.

-His daughter from his marriage to Jeanne Le Prevost, Catherine, married Robert Arnauld d'Andilly.
+He married Jeanne Le Provost in 1595.
+Their daughter Catherine (died 1635), married Robert Arnauld d'Andilly in 1613.
 Their son was Simon Arnauld, Marquis de Pomponne.